kehantan/labbook/docs/assays/mtt.rst

 MTT assay
 =========

-MTT is a long procedure that can span across multiple days.
-The steps including:
+The whole MTT assay is a long procedure that can takes up multiple day.
+It takes 3 seperate days to complete 1 round of MTT.
+We need:

+    * 1 day for trypsinise, cell count, and seeding
+    * 1 day for treatment (treat the cells with compound)
+    * 1 day for actual MTT and to read the absorbance

+I divided this protocol into sections, so each sections indicates that procedure requires one day.
+It doesn't mean that particular procedure will take up the whole day, it's just after that procedure, you will have to wait another day to proceed to the next section.
+You can plan your experiments accordingly.

+The steps for one round of MTT assay including:

 #.
 Trypsinise
 #.
 Cell count